 Of course, unlike Batman, who uses cunning, strength, battle expertise and a bizarre psychological makeup to his advantage, I’m thinking that having superpowers might be one of the prerequisites of the job.
-Unfortunately, most of the powers that are of interest to me, especially the ability to bend space and time and invisibility, have been taken.
+Unfortunately, most of the powers that are of interest to me, especially invisibility or the ability to bend space and time, have been taken.
 What’s a fledging superhero to do?

 I flirted with shape shifting or the ability to manipulate the weather.
 I thought about being able to communicate with animals, but other than being very Dr. Doolittle-ish, how would that come in handy when trying to save the world?
 It wouldn’t.
 No, it would have to something formidable.